ddddddO/gtree/README.md

 <img src="demo.gif"><br>

-Generate directory trees🌳 and the directories itself📁 using Markdown or Programmatically.
+Generate directory trees🌳 and the directories itself🗂 using Markdown or Programmatically.
 Provide CLI, Golang library and Web (using WebAssembly).

 ```console
 $ gtree template --description | gtree output